King Crimson: 1981–1984: Discipline, Beat, Three of a Perfect Pair and second hiatus

-The recording of Beat was faced with tension, with Belew suffering high stress levels over his duties as front man, lead singer, and principal songwriter.
+The recording of Beat was marred by tension within the band, with Belew suffering stress over his duties as frontman, lead singer, and principal songwriter.
 On one occasion, he clashed with Fripp and ordered him out of the studio.
 As Beat reached No. 39 in the UK and No. 52 in the US, King Crimson resumed touring.
-"Heartbeat" was released as a single, which peaked at No. 57 on the Billboard Mainstream Rock chart.
-Around this time the band released the VHS The Noise: Live in Frejus, a document of a show played at the Arena, Frejus, France on 27 August 1982, co-headlining with Roxy Music (whose set from the same show was also released on VHS as The High Road).
-The VHS was later re-released as part of the Neal and Jack and Me DVD in 2004.
+"Heartbeat" was released as a single (paired with the band's first music video), which peaked at No. 57 on the Billboard Mainstream Rock chart.
+Around this time the band released the VHS The Noise: Live in Frejus, a document of a show played at the Arena in Fréjus, France on 27 August 1982, co-headlining with Roxy Music (whose set from the same show was also released on VHS as The High Road).
+This footage was later re-released as part of the Neal and Jack and Me DVD in 2004.

-King Crimson's next album, Three of a Perfect Pair, was recorded in 1983 and released in March 1984.
-Having encountered difficulty in both writing and determining a direction for the album, the band chose to record and call the album's first half a "left side" – four of the band's more pop-oriented songs plus an instrumental – and the second half a "right side" – containing experimental work, improvisations that drew influence from industrial music and the third part of the "Larks' Tongues in Aspic" suite.
+King Crimson's next album, Three of a Perfect Pair, was recorded in 1983 in the UK and US and released in March 1984.
+Having encountered difficulty in both writing and determining a direction for the album, the band chose to record and call the album's first half a "left side" – four pop-oriented songs and an instrumental – and the second, mostly-instrumental half a "right side" which contained more experimental work, improvisations that drew influence from industrial music and a third movement of "Larks' Tongues in Aspic".
 Stress during the writing process and the tension between the band members manifested in both lyrical content and music.
-The 2001 remaster of the album included the "other side", a collection of remixes and improvisational out-takes plus Levin's humorous song, "The King Crimson Barbershop".
-Three of a Perfect Pair peaked at No. 30 in the UK and No. 58 in the US, with "Three of a Perfect Pair" and "Sleepless" being released as singles.
-A VHS document of the Three of a Perfect Pair tour, Three of a Perfect Pair: Live in Japan, was released later in 1984 (and later also included on the Neal and Jack and Me DVD).
-The last concert of the Three of a Perfect Pair tour, at the Spectrum in Montreal, Canada on 11 July 1984, was recorded and released in 1998 as Absent Lovers: Live in Montreal.
+The 2001 remaster of the album included an "other side", a collection of remixes and improvisational out-takes plus Levin's humorous song, "The King Crimson Barbershop".
+Three of a Perfect Pair peaked at No. 30 in the UK and No. 58 in the US, with the title track and "Sleepless" being released as singles.
+The live video Three of a Perfect Pair: Live in Japan was released later in 1984 on VHS (and later also included on the Neal and Jack and Me DVD).
+The last concert of the Three of a Perfect Pair tour, at the Spectrum in Montreal on 11 July 1984, was recorded and released in 1998 as Absent Lovers: Live in Montreal.
 Further live recordings of the 1980s band would be released in 2016 as part of the On (and off) The Road (1981–1984) box set.
 Despite their conflict, the musicians remained professional on stage.